 The Bottom Line

-The Biggest Take-Away: Most of the time, human food is best left out of fido’s food bowl.
+The Biggest Take-Away: Most of the time, human food is best left out of Fido’s food bowl, just to be safe.

 Remember, the signs of food toxicity in dogs are not always apparent.
 Some people may argue that their dog has eaten some of the foods on this list marked “no” and that their animal is fine.
 However, many of the adverse effects of these foods are not always obvious or immediate, and it is always better to err on the side of caution.